 9. Once you’ve turned off the printer, slide a piece of printer paper on the bed and under the nozzle, and make sure there is some slight tension under the nozzle in all four corners (you can move the bed and the nozzle by hand when the printer is off).
 If the tension seems off, you can always adjust the bed plate height a little by adjusting the screws in the four corners.

-10. You’re all set to set to load filament to your printer and start printing.
+10. You’re all set to load filament to your printer and start printing.

 Loading filament into your 3D printer